superlinked/VectorHub/docs/articles/Vector-Indexes.md

 ```

 #### Distance Calculation
-Now we need to function to calculate the distance between the different vectors.
+Now we need a function to calculate the distance between the different vectors.
 We will implement the Euclidean Distance to approximate the relation between the vectors.
 ```python
 def calculate_euclidean_distance(point1, point2):